Enduring Culture

 2023 - present

 The latest MAS Initiative aims to develop an expanded and multivocal historic preservation vision for New York City, where intangible heritage and places that contribute to a neighborhood’s history and culture are protected and celebrated.
 Historic preservation, as traditionally structured and practiced, protects physical places and buildings with a focus on material architectural integrity and strict rules for maintaining a structure in time.
 However, defining a sense of place involves a larger set of layered histories, narratives, cultural traditions and practices, and community anchors — from legacy businesses to public artworks, to the havens of urban gardens.
-These stories, practices, and sites are intimately related to social capital and community identity, yet often lack protection.
+These stories, practices, and sites are intimately related to community identity, yet often lack resilience in the face of change.
+And as our policies and practices shift to adapt our built environment to meet the needs of our climate crisis, address our housing crisis, and deconstruct the legacy of racist planning and marginalizing policy, the field of preservation also has the opportunity to evolve to do more than one thing for more than one purpose.

 • Street vendors in Bensonhurst, Brooklyn.
 Photo: Kade Van Meeteren.
 A dragon dance at a parade in Chinatown, Manhattan.
 Photo: Wikimedia Commons, Rhododendrites.